-This doesn’t cause problems when it is used as a soil amendment because when mixed into soil, it will not encounter a great deal of pressure.
+This doesn’t cause problems when used as a soil amendment because when mixed into soil, it will not encounter much pressure.

 How Do You Use Vermiculite and Perlite?

-The purpose of both products is to provide soil aeration, but vermiculite can hold moisture for a longer period than perlite, so it is used differently in potting and in the garden.
+Both products provide soil aeration, but vermiculite can hold moisture for a longer period than perlite, so it is used differently in potting and the garden.